Mehmed Rushdi Pasha: Early life

-Mutercim Rushdie Pasha was born to a poor boatman in 1811 in the town of Ayancik.
-When he was three years old his family moved to Istanbul circa 1814.
-In Istanbul Rushdie Pasha studied in the local school system.
-As he got older he was recruited by the military and studied under a man named Lord Tanase.
-Under the guidance of Lord Tanase he mastered the ability to read write and speak the French language.
-After working together with Lord Tanase, Rushdie Pasha was discovered to be an asset to the Ottoman Empire.
+Mutercim Rushdie Pasha was born to a poor boatman in 1811 in Ayancik.
+When he was three, his family moved to Istanbul circa 1814.
+In Istanbul, Rushdie Pasha studied in the local school system.
+As he got older, he was recruited by the military and studied under Lord Tanase.
+Under the guidance of Lord Tanase, he mastered the ability to read, write, and speak French.
+After working with Lord Tanase, Rushdie Pasha was discovered to be an asset to the Ottoman Empire.
 He caught the eye of Sultan Abdulhamid.
 Sultan Abdulhamid assigned Rushdie Pasha a translation position with some of the best translators in the Ottoman Empire.
 Rushdie became very well known in the Empire for his translations.
 Two of his most important translated texts were manuals of French military tactics and military training.
-After these translations he was once again promoted and sent along to England to study and translate more western works.
-Rushdie was surrounded by western ideas similar to his reformist colleagues that would later push for Tanzimat reforms.
+After these translations, he was again promoted and sent to England to study and translate more Western works.
+Rushdie was surrounded by Western ideas similar to those of his reformist colleagues, who later pushed for Tanzimat reforms.

 Military career

-In 1839 at the age of 28 he was promoted to the rank of Colonel.
-Rushdie Pasha continued his military career and in 1843 he became a leader in the military council.
+In 1839, at the age of 28, he was promoted to the rank of Colonel.
+Rushdie Pasha continued his military career, and in 1843, he became a leader in the military council.
 He continued to contribute his talents to the military until he resigned from his position at the age of 42 in 1853.
-He was nominated to be the Governor of Damascus but Rushdie Pasha denied the position.
+He was nominated to be the Governor of Damascus, but Rushdie Pasha denied the position.
 He even declined other government positions to avoid working with Mehmed Ali Pasha.